v-fearam/msbuild-examples/custom-task-code-generation/README.md

 </Project>
 ```

 The first step is the creation of an [InputGroup](https://docs.microsoft.com/visualstudio/msbuild/msbuild-items) which represents the text files (there could be more than one) to read and it will be some of our task parameters.
-There are default for the location and the extension where we look for, but you can override the values defining the properties on the client MSBuild project file.
+There are defaults for the location and the extension where we look for, but you can override the values defining the properties on the client MSBuild project file.

 Then we define two [MSBuild targets](https://docs.microsoft.com/visualstudio/msbuild/msbuild-targets).
 We [extends the MSBuild process](https://docs.microsoft.com/visualstudio/msbuild/how-to-extend-the-visual-studio-build-process) overriding predefined targets: